ahmedsalah64/NTI-Flight-Booking-System/README.md

 # NTI-Flight-Booking-System

-C graduation project
 This project is focused on traveler’s record services in Airline, so it is named “Flight Booking System”.

-Here, you can create a new client, update information of an existing clients, view and manage classes, check the details of an existing clients, remove existing client and view client list.
+Here, I createed a new client, updated information of an existing clients, viewed and managed classes, checked the details of an existing clients, removed existing client and view client list.

-The function we are looking for:
+The functions:
  MAIN_MENU () – this function displays the welcome
 screen and targeted activates.
  NEW_CLIENT () – this function creates a